1. Pursues Professionalism

 - Knowledge of how to break down large and complex concepts into manageable instructional/learning chunks

-- Knowledge of models and direct instruction strategies
+- Knowledge of models and

 Performance Indicators

-- Regularly monitors learning through a variety of formative assessment strategies
+- Regularly monitors learning through a variety of

 Supporting Knowledge

-Competency 2.8Supports social-emotional well-being to develop self-regulation skills
+Competency 2.8Supports social-emotional well-being to develop Self-regulation

 Performance Indicators